Caroline Co. VA

 By May of 1797 John Stillee and Elizabeth had returned to the Natchez District when

-they sell the slave Bella, who had been with the Holloway family since her birth
+they sold the slave Bella, who had been with the Holloway family since her birth

 about 1771 in South Carolina.
-She was now about 26 years old and had a 2 ½ year
+She was then about 26 years old and had a 2 ½ year

 old child named Rose.
 Both were sold to John Girault of Natchez for $600